krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/connectingWithOutlookExtension.md

 * You need to provide you school or work account mail id, then click on **Test Connection**.

+  > **Note**: If the shared account ID is provided during setup, use the service account credentials in the Microsoft login window.

 * Once the Authentication is successful, click on **Save Changes**.